codeonlyjs/website/content/guide/apiComponents.md

 ### isSingleRoot {#Component#isSingleRoot}

-Returns true if this component instance has, and will only ever have a single root node
+Returns true if this component instance is guaranteed to always only have a single root node.